CAOR-MINES-ParisTech/ukfm/docs/_sources/model.rst.txt

 Models
 ================================================================================
-This page contains the classes that describe the models considered in the examples.
+This page describes the models considered in the examples.
 Each class contains propagation and measurement functions, different choices of retractions and their inverse retractions.
 You can also obtain in the source code useful functions specifically related to the problem, e.g. Jacobian for EKF, and helper functions.

 2D Robot Localization
 --------------------------------------------------------------------------------